convoyinc/dapper/README.md

 # Dapper

 Dapper is a Javascript/TypeScript styling library (CSS-in-JS or CSS-in-TS).
 It features:
- - Dynamic styles, such as in React based on props and state, with better separation via modes
+ - Dynamic styles using modes, (i.e. in React it styles based on props and state)
- - Typescript autocomplete and build-time checks
+ - TypeScript autocomplete and build-time checks

  - Utilizes some of the best features of LESS/SASS CSS such as
     - nested styles